nansari/vagrant/README.md

-# 3 Virtual Machines Kubernetes cluster
+# 3 Nodes Virtual Machines Kubernetes cluster

 ## Dependencies
 Install VitualBox and Vagrant on your host system